Klocman/Bulk-Crap-Uninstaller/index.md

 </div>

 # Features
+Some of the most notable features of BCUninstaller:

-## Detect, manage and quietly uninstall (even if other uninstallers can't see them):
+## Detect, manage and quietly uninstall
 * Applications with damaged or missing uninstallers
 * Portable applications (might require a path to folders with only portable apps)
 * Chocolatey packages